duncte123/launchpad.js/README.md

 ### Launchpad models currently supported
 - Launchpad MK2

+##### Why are only these launchpads supported?
+These launchpads are supported because I own them myself and have been able to test them.
+If a launchpad is not listed here it means that I do not own one and have not been able to test that one with the program.

 ### Notice
 This project contains modified code from https://github.com/Lokua/launchpad which was released under the MIT license